planetfederal/workshops/workshops/_frontpage/source/en/index.rst

 `Boundless <http://boundlessgeo.com/>`_ is devoted to building and supporting tools that help organizations share their information online.
 We believe that access to knowledge is a fundamental good, so we make our training materials available online under an open document license, for everyone to use and reuse.

-Tutorials
+Workshops
 ---------

-Tutorials are **practical walk-throughs** of actual application development examples from start to finish, demonstrating different aspects of Suite functionality and the kinds of problems the Suite can solve.
+Our workshops are **practical walk-throughs** of actual application development examples from start to finish, demonstrating different aspects of Suite functionality and the kinds of problems the Suite can solve.

 `Building a GeoNames Heat Map <http://workshops.boundlessgeo.com/tutorial-wordmap/>`_ - (`Demo <http://workshops.boundlessgeo.com/tutorial-wordmap/_static/wordmap-full.html>`_)
   |heatmap|